 Risks of poor tax record management

 Even if you're never audited, poor recordkeeping can cause challenges in your personal and business life.
-It could make it harder for you to apply for a loan or sell your business.
+It could make it harder to apply for a loan or sell your business.
 It could also put your company at higher risk for a data breach.

 Tools for simplifying tax document retention